 Grace Period

-After expiration or cancellation of their visas, Golden Visa holders benefit from a 180-day grace period to either regularise their status, apply for another permit, or leave the UAE.
+After the expiration or cancellation of their visas, Golden Visa holders benefit from a 180-day grace period to either regularise their status, apply for another permit, or leave the UAE.

-This grace period is significantly longer than the standard 30–90 days provided for ordinary residence visas.
+This grace period is significantly longer than the standard 30, 90 days provided for ordinary residence visas.

 Cancellation